Near Groveland in Tuolumne County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1947.

 Location.
 37° 56.859′ N, 119° 47.273′ W. Marker is near Groveland, California, in Tuolumne County.
-Marker can be reached from Hetch Hetchy Road.
+It can be reached from Hetch Hetchy Road.
 Touch for map.
 Marker is in this post office area: Groveland CA 95321, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 18 miles of this marker, measured as the crow flies.
-O’Shaughnessy Dam (here, next to this marker); Hetch Hetchy Reservoir and O’Shaughnessy Dam (here, next to this marker); Producing Clean Renewable Energy (here, next to this marker); Water Quality at Hetch Hetchy (here, next to this marker); Trails and Waterfalls (here, next to this marker); John Muir...
+At least 8 other markers are within 18 miles of this marker, measured as the crow flies: O’Shaughnessy Dam (here, next to this marker); Hetch Hetchy Reservoir and O’Shaughnessy Dam (here, next to this marker); Producing Clean Renewable Energy (here, next to this marker); Water Quality at Hetch Hetchy (here, next to this marker); Trails and Waterfalls (here, next to this marker); John Muir...
 The Woodcutter (approx. 17.3 miles away); The Ahwahneechee (approx. 17.4 miles away); James Hutchings (approx. 17½ miles away).
 Touch for a list and map of all markers in Groveland.

 Also see . . .